Nikon Z 24‑105mm

 Internal focusing.

-No external movement as focussed, so no air or dust is sucked in.
+No external movement as focussed, so no air or dust is sucked in (but who cares; it's a pumper zoom so that pumps in far more air than traditional focus would!)

 Focus Scale specifications top